-The profile of each Director is set out on pages 2 to 4 of the Annual Report.
+The profile of each existing Director is set out on pages 3 to 5 of the Annual Report.

-The Board reviews the size of the board regularly, taking into consideration the nature and scope of business as well as the current and future plans of the Group, and is of the view that the current Board size of nine (9) Directors, of which three (3) are Independent Directors is appropriate and effective.
+The Board reviews the size of the board regularly, taking into consideration the nature and scope of business as well as the current and future plans of the Group, and is of the view that the current Board size of nine (9) Directors, of which three (3) are Independent Directors, is appropriate and effective.
 The NC is of the view that the current Board, with Independent Directors making up at least one third of the Board, has a strong and independent element to exercise objective judgment on corporate affairs independently from management.
-No individual or small group of individuals dominates the Board's decision making.